-GmailGenie — Privacy Policy
+MailGenie — Privacy Policy

-Effective date: July 6, 2026
+Effective date: July 16, 2026

-GmailGenie is a Chrome extension that detects scheduling information in the Gmail email you are currently viewing and helps you add it to Google Calendar with one click.
+MailGenie is a Chrome extension that detects scheduling information in the Gmail email you are currently viewing, helps you add it to Google Calendar with one click, and — when an email asks for your availability — suggests times you are free and drafts a reply for you to review and send.
 This policy explains what data the extension handles, where it goes, and how long it is kept.

 What data we access

 - Content of the open email.
-When you open an email in Gmail, GmailGenie reads that message's subject, body text, and sender address from the page so it can look for meetings, appointments, and events.
+When you open an email in Gmail, MailGenie reads that message's subject, body text, and sender address from the page so it can look for meetings, appointments, and events.
 It only reads the message you are actively viewing — it does not read your inbox, other messages, contacts, or attachments.

 - Your Google account identity and Calendar access.
 With your consent,

-GmailGenie uses Google Sign-In (OAuth) to (a) confirm you are a signed-in user of this
+MailGenie uses Google Sign-In (OAuth) to (a) confirm you are a signed-in user of this

 The requested scopes are